Skip to main content

 United States Agency for International Development

-The United States Agency for International Development (USAID) is an independent agency of the United States government responsible for administering civilian foreign aid and development assistance.
+The United States Agency for International Development (USAID) is an agency of the United States government that has been responsible for administering civilian foreign aid and development assistance.
 Established in 1961 by President John F. Kennedy to unite several foreign assistance organizations and programs under one agency, statute law places USAID under "the direct authority and policy guidance of the Secretary of State".
-It implements programs in global health, disaster relief, socioeconomic development, environmental protection, democratic governance and education.
-With average annual disbursements of about $23bn since 2001, USAID has been one of the world's largest aid agencies and accounts for most U.S. foreign assistance – the highest in the world in absolute dollar terms.
-USAID has missions in over 100 countries, primarily in Africa, Asia, Latin America, the Middle East, and Eastern Europe.
+The Trump administration is attempting to shut it down, pending court cases and approval by Congress.
+The Trump administration plans to transfer some, but not all, of USAID's functions to the State Department by July 1, 2025.

 0 shares 2 views